Liam-13/MuonGeneration/README.md

 # MuonGeneration

+## Incomplete README.
+Methods to be described in detail when the code is sufficient for our uses.

 ### A Muon Class
 	To hold the Muon attributes
 		1. Initial Position
 		2. Track (direction)
 		3. Energy (Kinetic)